Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

   You can [decode images](#decode), [encode them](#encode), and [encode animation](#animation) with the following formats:

   - Bitmap formats: YUV420, YUV422, RGB888, RGBA8888, BGRA8888, and ARGB8888
-  - Input image formats for decoding: JPEG, PNG, GIF, BMP, WEBP and HEIF
+  - Input image formats for decoding: JPEG, PNG, GIF, BMP, WEBP, and HEIF
   - Output image formats for encoding: JPEG, PNG, GIF, BMP, and WEBP
   - Output image formats for encoding animation: [GIF and WEBP](#animation)